Georgetown Law Chronology

 - Ground is broken for McDonough Hall on New Jersey Ave., N.W.
 The leadership gift of $1 million from Bernard P. McDonough (L 1925) is the largest gift from an alumnus in the history of Georgetown up to that time.

 - Students join faculty committees for the first time, including the dean search committee.

 - The Law Students in Court is founded.

-- Female enrollment at the Law Center exceeds 10% for the first time.
-[Women are admitted to Georgetown College]
+- Female enrollment at the Law Center exceeds 10% for the first time; women are first admitted to Georgetown’s undergraduate programs.

 - The Black Law Student Association, Law Center Chapter is founded.

 - The first issue of Law and Policy in International Business is published.

 - Sandra Rothenberg is the first female Prettyman Fellow.

 - Jo Gramling is the first woman Editor-in-Chief of the Georgetown Law Weekly.

 - The Law Center postpones final exams in the aftermath of the Kent State shootings.